The Dollar Peg, How It Works and Why It's Done

 How It Works

 A dollar peg uses a fixed exchange rate.
 The country's central bank promises it will give you a fixed amount of its currency in return for a U.S. dollar.
 To maintain this peg, the country must have lots of dollars on hand.
 As a result, most of the countries that peg their currencies to the dollar have a lot of exports to the United States.
 Their companies receive lots of dollar payments.
 They exchange the dollars for local currency to pay their workers and domestic suppliers.

 Central banks use the dollars to purchase U.S. Treasurys.
 They do this to receive interest on their dollar holdings.
 If they need to raise cash to pay their companies, they may sell Treasurys on the secondary market.

 A country's central bank will monitor its currency exchange rate relative to the dollar's value.
 If the currency falls below the peg, it needs to raise its value and lower the dollar's value.
 It does this by selling Treasurys on the secondary market.
 That gives the bank cash to purchase local currency.
 By adding to the supply of Treasurys, their value drops, along with the value of the dollar.
-Reducing the supply of local currency raising its value.
-The peg is restored.
+This reduces the supply of local currency raising its value and the peg is restored.

 Keeping the currencies equal is difficult since the dollar's value changes constantly.
 That's why some countries peg their currency's value to a dollar range instead of the exact number.